Euphemia1/portfolio/README.md

 🚀 About Me
 I'm a passionate software engineer focused on building impactful, scalable, and user-centric applications.
 With a strong foundation in modern web technologies and a curiosity-driven mindset, I love solving problems and bringing ideas to life through code.

+🛠️ Tech Stack
+Frontend: HTML, CSS, JavaScript, React (or any framework you're using)

+Styling: Tailwind CSS, SCSS, or plain CSS

+Backend: Node.js, Express (if applicable)

+Other: Git, GitHub, VS Code